Ukraine

 How is IHP helping?

-IHP is delivering healthcare to affected populations inside Ukraine as well as to the millions of refugees fleeing over the border into Moldova and other neighbouring countries.
-We are working with our in-country partners Project HOPE, International Medical Corps, Medical Teams International and our new partner the International Christian Medical and Dental Association (ICMDA).
+IHP has been delivering healthcare to affected populations inside Ukraine as well as to the millions of refugees fleeing over the border into Moldova and other neighbouring countries.
+Over the course of our response, we have worked with several in-country partners, including: Project HOPE, International Medical Corps, and Medical Teams International.
+We are currently working with World Relief Ukraine in this response.
 We have shipped over 980,000 treatments to Ukraine and neighbouring countries.

 Stories from our work in Ukraine